tomwanzek/ngx-anime/README.md

-# NgxAnime
+# Ngx Anime

+This repo contains a slightly-more-than-minimally viable demo of Angular animation using input parameters.
+It relies on features introduced with Angular 4.2.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server